Jayfeather233/CPP_project2/readme.md

 ## Part 4 - Difficulties & Solutions

 Computers are not good for compute `infix expression`.
 So we convert the input to `suffix expression` to store and calculate the expression.
 Use `map` to store variables.
 Write `big_number` to store very big numbers (up to 10^500)

+But to calculate Taylor Expand may lose precision and due to performance we cannot fix it.